Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

 ---

 ## Announcing Shimmy
-Lack of compatibility between environments, training libraries and API's is a major problem in reinforcement learning A major problem in reinforcement learning research is a lack of compatibility between environments, training libraries and API’s.
+Lack of compatibility between environments, training libraries and API's is a major problem in reinforcement learning.
 This results in a fractured ecosystem, and many single-problem solutions that cannot be easily adapted to new domains.
 Have you ever wanted to use [dm-control](https://github.com/deepmind/dm_control) with [stable-baselines-3](https://github.com/DLR-RM/stable-baselines3), or train other non-gymnasium based environments with standard learning libraries?